startergo/HP8570P-OpenCore/README.md

 * What works?
 > Ughh... everything with the exception of the "What does not work" below?

+* The Power Managment SSDT.aml is based on the i5-3340M CPU.
+You need to generate one for your own CPU if it is different from it following [this guide](https://www.olarila.com/topic/6451-guide-generate-ssdt-for-power-management-with-ssdtprgen/)

 * What does not work?
 > I will add to this section if/when I find it along the road...